Erdogan lambasts French call for removing Koran passages - Journal du Cameroun

 Turkey’s Europe Minister Omer Celik said on Sunday the letter was “the most striking example of intellectual violence and barbarity”.

-Deputy Prime Minister Bekir Bozdag said on Monday that the signatories were the “21st century’s idiots” and said this was the “Western version” of the Islamic State extremist group.
+Deputy Prime Minister Bekir Bozdag said on Monday that the signatories were the “21st century’s idiots”.

+Main opposition Republican People’s Party (CHP) chief Kemal Kilicdaroglu also hit out at the manifesto saying it was like that of other extremist groups: “Your attitude supports Al-Qaeda… and ISIS (IS),” Hurriyet daily reported.